spettersson/splunk4patientprivacy/data_guide.md

 ### Introduction
-By now, you’ve likely realized that getting data into Splunk is easy because you don’t need to do the work of defining a schema upfront (known as schema-on-write).
+By now, you’ve likely realized that getting application data into Splunk is easy because you don’t need to do the work of defining a schema upfront (known as schema-on-write).
 You simply index all log entries as events in their nearly original format with minimal configuration.

 Splunk dynamically applies a schema to events when a search is run—a concept known as schema-on-read.
 Essentially, this means that Splunk extracts fields from events at the moment a search is executed, whether manually or as a scheduled background process.
 Fields can be extracted using standardized names (and, in some cases, standardized values), effectively normalizing the data.
 As a result, filtering, correlating, and analyzing events across vendors and applications becomes seamless.